tjamcas/DJ4E-ClassNotes/2-BuildingWebApplicationsInDjango/BuildingWebApplications_Week1_Notes.md

 -	Python shell command:
   - `python manage.py migrate`
 -	initiates activities to apply the migrations files, e.g. `0001_initial.py`, to make or change the database structure of the application.
--	By applying the init migrations files, - which are python files/programs - SQL commands in the init files are executed in whatever SQL platform runs in your environment.
+-	By applying the init migrations files - which are python files/programs - SQL commands in the init files are executed in whatever SQL platform runs in your environment.
 It could be a sqlite3 environment in DEV, and an Oracle SQL environment in PROD.
 -	The Django shell will handle any unique requirements or syntax to interface with the SQL platform in the application environment.
 The python-based init files and their internal commands, which use the Object Relationship Mapper, will work with all the SQL platforms - you can copy your `models.py` and migrations files from DEV to PROD without modification.

 settings.py